Kalle Rovanperä seen performing during the World Rally Championship Chile in Conception, Chile on September 26, 2024.

 The World Rally Championship is truly global, taking place across four continents and on a variety of surfaces from asphalt to gravel to dirt and snow.
 Drivers compete in temperatures from as hot as 42°C to as cold as -30°C. A rally is also a long event, starting with…

-Recce: Usually two days where the crew practise the route at a limited speed to make detailed pace notes.
+Recce: Usually two days, where the crew practice the route at a limited speed to make detailed pace notes.
 In circuit racing, drivers lap the track 200 times during the weekend, but rally drivers may see a stage once a year.
-Recce helps them to determine their approach and exit speed and make a note of such hazards as water, rocks and jumps.
+Recce helps them to determine their approach and exit speed, and make a note of such hazards as water, rocks and jumps.

 Service during World Rally Championship Monte-Carlo in Gap, France on January 26, 2024